Bio & Incident Details

 He was conducting surveillance on the station, which had seen a recent surge in armed robberies, when a subject walked up to his patrol car and shot him without warning.
 The subject then stole Officer Cook's service weapon before fleeing.

-On January 5, 2009, authorities charged one of two suspects with three counts of murder.
-In October 2010 the subject pleaded guilty to murder for acting as a lookout during Officer Cook's slaying.
-He also pleaded guilty to attempted murder for his involvement in a shootout with a Harvey Police Department officer earlier that same day.
+On January 5th, 2009, authorities charged one of two suspects with three counts of murder.
+In October 2010 the subject plead guilty to murder for acting as a lookout during Officer Cook's slaying.
+He also plead guilty to attempted murder for his involvement in a shootout with a Harvey Police Department officer earlier that same day.
 He received 20 years for each conviction to be served consecutively.

-On November 11, 2010, a second man was charged with the murder of Officer Cook and attempted murder of the Harvey police officer.
+On November 11th, 2010, a second man was charged with the murder of Officer Cook and attempted murder of the Harvey police officer.
 He was convicted of murder and sentenced to 50 years plus 10 years for the attempted murder of the Harvey officer.
 He said he killed Officer Cook so he could get his gun to replace a gun he lost during the shootout with the Harvey officer.
-He will be eligible for parole in 2055.
+On March 31st, 2016, he was sentenced to life in prison for Officer Cook's murder.